LutzGrosshennig/amiga-large-cli/README.md

 # Kickstart 3.0

-Kickstart 3.0 will adjust automatically to the correct resolution.
+Kickstart 3.0 will use the correct CLI size by default.